Take Me Home Tonight (song): Music video

 The video was directed by Nick Morris and shot entirely in black and white at the Lawlor Events Center in Reno, Nevada.
 It opens with Money alone with a metal ladder and a folding chair on an otherwise empty stage.
 He sings and plays an alto saxophone to an absent audience, while Ronnie Spector is seen in a make-up room and then walking through a backstage hallway to the arena floor during cutaways.
 Spector's face is not completely revealed until about three-quarters of the way through the video.

-Reception
+Critical reception

+Upon its release, Billboard called "Take Me Home Tonight" a "power pop song dotted with Ronettes quotes".
+Cash Box considered it to be a "moody, graceful rocker" which is "sure to capture CHR and AOR".
 The Los Angeles Times's Steve Hochman, in a review of Can't Hold Back, felt that Money did Spector a disservice, particularly with the song's "characterless production," commenting, "where Phil Spector built his wall with style and grace, Money has erected a monolithic barrier."

 Accolades

 The song was nominated for Best Male Rock Vocal Performance at the 29th Annual Grammy Awards on February 24, 1987, but lost to Robert Palmer's "Addicted to Love".